Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Introduction

 For $\kappa=0$ and $\kappa=\pm\infty$, we simply have $\phi_2=0$ and $\phi_1=0$, respectively.
 We will call them as the Neumann and Dirichlet boundary conditions, respectively.
 For $\kappa\neq 0, \pm\infty$, We will call the above condition as the Robin boundary condition.

-In the AdS/CFT correspondence~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, changing the boundary condition of the scalar field from Neumann to Robin corresponds to the double-trace deformation of the dual field theory~\cite{Witten:2001ua,Berkooz:2002ug,Mueck:2002gm,Minces:2002wp,Sever:2002fk,Gubser:2002vv,Aharony:2005sh,Elitzur:2005kz,Hartman:2006dy,Diaz:2007an,Papadimitriou:2007sj}.
-Thus, study of dynamics of the scalar field with the Robin boundary condition will be important for understanding the dynamics of the deformed theory.
+In the AdS/CFT correspondence~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}, changing the boundary condition of the scalar field from Neumann to Robin corresponds to the double-trace deformation of the dual field theory~\cite{Witten:2001ua,Berkooz:2002ug,Mueck:2002gm,Minces:2002wp,Sever:2002fk,Gubser:2002vv,Aharony:2005sh,Elitzur:2005kz,Hartman:2006dy,Diaz:2007an,Papadimitriou:2007sj}. \kozuka{For the Neumann boundary condition, $\phi_1$ corresponds to the source $J$ coupled to the scalar operator $\mathcal{O}$ in the field theory.
+Then, the action of the field theory is deformed as $S\to S+\int J\mathcal{O}$.
+Under the Robin condition, the action is further deformed as $S\to S-\kappa\int \mathcal{O}^2/2+\int J\mathcal{O}$.} Thus, study of dynamics of the scalar field with the Robin boundary condition will be important for understanding the dynamics of the deformed theory.

 Dynamics of the scalar field in asymptotically AdS spacetimes with the Robin boundary condition has been studied in several previous works.
 In~Ref.~\cite{Araneda:2016ecy}, it was shown that there is an unstable mode for a sufficiently large negative value of $\kappa$ for general asymptotically AdS spacetimes.
 In Refs.~\cite{Dappiaggi:2017pbe,Ferreira:2017tnc,Katagiri:2020mvm}, the effect of the Robin boundary condition on the superradiant instability of rotating and charged black holes in AdS was studied.
 A nonlinear solitonic solution was also explicitly constructed under the Robin condition as a candidate of the final fate of the instability of the global AdS~\cite{Bizon:2020yqs}.
 In Ref.~\cite{Harada:2023cfl}, hairy charged black holes and charged boson stars under the Robin conditions were constructed and their phase structure has been revealed.
+Quasinormal modes of the Maxwell and Dirac perturbations in asymptotically AdS spacetimes have also been studied in Refs.~\cite{Wang:2021uix,Wang:2021upj,Wang:2019qja,Wang:2017fie,Wang:2015goa,Wang:2015fgp}. \kozuka{For gravitational and Maxwell perturbations, as seen in previous works \cite{Morgan:2009pn,Miranda:2005qx,Miranda:2008vb}, the notion of the Dirichlet, Neumann and Robin boundary conditions depends on which variable or which component one will choose as a perturbation field to impose the boundary condition.
+For the scalar field perturbation, on the other hand, there is no ambiguity in the choice of the variable and also there is a clear meaning of the Robin parameter in the dual field theory. }